 builder of diesel locomotives and marine engines.
 It still operates

-as Electro-Motive Diesel, an independently owned locomotive and
+as Electro-Motive Diesel, a locomotive and engine building subsidiary

-engine builder with facilities in La Grange, Illinois and London,
+of Progress Rail (Caterpillar) with facilities in La Grange, Illinois,

 Article and page design by Preston Cook, ©2009